polygoncoin/OpenSwoole-Microservices/Rules-For-Custom-DataTypes-Configuration.md

 ## Defining Custom DataTypes

-The custom data types has following keys
+The custom data types keys are classified in two sections depending on keys - Required / Optional keys

+## Required

 ### dataType

 This can take one fo the PHP data type (bool, int, float, string).
 This is a required key.

+## Optional

+### canBeNull

+This represents the Custom DataType can be NULL.
+This is an optional key.

 ### minValue